 This statement will help to prove that your relationship is genuine.
 This is your opportunity to explain your relationship in your own words, so it’s crucial to get it right.
 The Case Officer will place weight on this document, so make sure it’s of a good standard.

-Top tips for writing an effective relationship statement:
+10 Tips for How to write an effective relationship statement:

 Explain how and when you met, including the exact date your relationship commenced.
 Let the case officer know how your relationship developed.
 Did you start off as friends?
 How long did you know each other before you formed a relationship?
 Make this part as detailed as possible and discuss how you transitioned from a casual relationship or friendship into a committed partnership .
 Go into detail and don’t be embarrassed to explain what attracted you to your partner and how you felt upon making their acquaintance for the first time.
 It can feel a bit strange putting everything on paper, but it’s all part of the process.